More

 d.
 Configure Network Firewall: For a more comprehensive solution, admins can configure network firewall settings to block websites.
 This method can prevent access across all devices connected to the same network.

-Block Websites on Windows devices with Scalefusion
+How to block websites on Windows devices with Scalefusion UEM?

 When managing web access on Windows devices, allowing specific websites rather than identifying and blocking every potentially malicious site, can streamline the IT team’s tasks while enhancing security and employee productivity.